dignifiedalpaca/blog/README.md

     - Tayzen
 tags:
     - test
-published: true
 date: 2024-10-08
 ---

 This is a text after the metadata.
 ```

 This metadata is displayed to the user, except for the `published` one.
-This property is used by the engine to not display articles whose its value is not set to `true` ([posts/private.md](posts/private.md) is an example).
+This property is used by the engine to not display articles whose its value is explicitly set to `false` ([posts/private.md](posts/private.md) is an example).

 ### Serving static files